The Bus Rapid Transit Investment Problem: Conclusion

 Our numerical experiments for artificial instances and the Greater Copenhagen case study analyzed the impact of the passenger response, the separate municipality budgets and the \ConConstr{}.
 The main findings indicate that splitting the budget over municipalities directly reduces the number of attracted passengers, as does the requirement to have only one BRT component.
 However, as soon as two or three BRT components are allowed, the impact is far smaller.
 Regarding the artificial instances, for investment costs below 75\% of the total costs for upgrading all segments, the linear passenger response indicates higher numbers of attracted passengers than the threshold passenger response.
 For higher investment costs, it turns, but the values are quite close.
 The Greater Copenhagen case study confirmed many of these observations, showing that they translate to real-life instances.
 Further, the Greater Copenhagen case study showed that the ranking of the route alternatives is highly dependent on both the passenger response and the available investment budget.
 Hence, obtaining a good estimate on how passengers respond to the upgrades and on the extent to which municipalities are willing to invest is crucial for selecting the best route alternative.

+In this paper, we have analyzed the two extreme cases of a linear (\Linear{}) and threshold (\MinImprov{}) passenger response to upgrades.
+Considering mixes of these two passenger response functions would, therefore, be a natural next step.
+Such a mix could, e.g., be a piecewise linear response function to upgrades, where the impact of an upgrade depends on the overall extent to which upgrades are realized.
+This would include the special case where the number of passengers grows linearly as soon as a certain threshold of infrastructure improvements is reached.
+Note that piecewise linear objective functions can be easily integrated into the algorithmic approach suggested in this paper, meaning that the suggested $\epsilon$-constraint-based algorithm can still be used to find the complete Pareto front.

-Our current work has been conducted using objectives that only consider the global number of attracted passengers and investment budget, thus assuming some form of collaboration between municipalities in investing their budget.
-In reality, one can question the motivation for municipalities to make investments from which their citizens do not directly benefit.
-Therefore, future work will focus on a game-theoretic setting that models this competition, possibly within the context of a central government searching for the best subsidy scheme to attract the most passengers at minimum budget subject to the internal competition between municipalities.
+In addition, the context of this paper assumes an interest in a social optimum, provided a certain investment level per municipality.
+As discussed, such a setting could occur when there is a third party, such as a transport agency, that makes suggestions to the municipalities as to which segments should be upgraded.
+One could imagine that in certain cases, the interest for a social optimum is challenged by the individual interests of municipalities, for example, when not all municipalities benefit equally from the investments to be made.
+It would therefore be interesting for future work to focus on a game-theoretic setting that models this competition, possibly within the context of a central government searching for the best subsidy scheme to attract the most passengers at minimum budget subject to the internal competition between municipalities.

 Another interesting direction of future work could be considering the investment problem in a network context instead of for a single line, either by including the determination of the route of the BRT line or by considering that other lines could (be rerouted to) profit from the upgraded BRT infrastructure as well.
-Finally, other models for passenger behavior could be considered, e.g., including the travel time \citep{schiewe2020periodic} and tariffs \citep{Schoebel2022} as well as route and mode choice in a network setting.
+In a network setting, other models and aspects for passenger behavior could be considered, e.g., including the travel time \citep{schiewe2020periodic} and fares \citep{Schoebel2022} as well as route and mode choice.
 Also, the inclusion of operating constraints considering load profiles, e.g., in the setting of self-driving minibusses with innovative operating modes \citep{gkiotsalitis2022frequency} could be an interesting direction.